dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 The only difference is that the PUT operation expects a JSON object in the HTTP body and returns the [201 status code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.2) on success.

-Now I am almost done with designing the API.
-The only missing thing is to describe what happens if a consumer provides a wrong parcel ID.

-The supplied parcel ID might either not exist or be in the wrong format.
+Now I'm almost done with designing my API.
+The only thing missing is to describe what happens if a consumer provides an invalid parcel ID.
+It might either not exist or be in the wrong format.

-Because this applies to both operations, the GET and the PUT on my endpoint, I will define two additional error responses as a [trait](http://docs.raml.org/specs/1.0/#raml-10-spec-resource-types-and-traits) which can be shared by multiple endpoints in RAML:
+Because this applies to both operations, the GET and the PUT on my endpoint, I will define a [trait](http://docs.raml.org/specs/1.0/#raml-10-spec-resource-types-and-traits) with two additional error responses, which can be shared by multiple endpoints in RAML:

 <pre><code>...
 traits: